 These are the pitfalls I've either fallen into myself or watched others tumble down.
 Knowing will help you avoid them.

-Learning the hard way - when it doesn't go like you imagined it would and a great chasm opens beneath your feet which you're rapidly disappearing down - silly wig and all.
+Learning the hard way; when it doesn't go like you imagined it would and a great dark chasm opens beneath your feet and you find yourself rapidly disappearing down it, silly wig and all.

 There is a common sense remedy for all of them.
 Trial your speech in rehearsal!
 And if it helps get a trusted and experienced colleague in to give you feedback!